-During the program you will rotate across our three practice areas where you will work with many of Australia’s best government lawyers, including our two in-house Queen’s Counsel.
+During the program you will rotate across our three practice areas where you will work with many of Australia's best government lawyers, including our 4 in-house Queen's Counsel.

 To be eligible for the legal practice stream you must:

-- have completed your qualifications within the four year period between December 2017 to December 2021.
+- have completed your qualifications within the 4-year period between December 2018 and December 2022

 - have achieved a distinction average or above at the time of applying, for the relevant qualifications (law degree).